Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

   <figcaption>Side menu</figcaption>
 </figure>

-When filling out the duration keep the previous advice in mind.
+When filling out the duration, keep the previous advice in mind.

 !!! tip
     The key description should be something relevant to the job it is meant for,